-- NASA, through its Aeronautics Research Mission Directorate, conducts research to help develop emerging aviation technologies, such as AAM, including aviation safety, airspace integration, automation, and noise.
+• NASA , through its Aeronautics Research Mission Directorate, conducts research to help develop emerging aviation technologies, such as AAM, including aviation safety, airspace integration, automation, and noise.
 This work includes NASA's AAM National Campaign, an initiative to increase public confidence in AAM safety and promote industry collaboration, and AAM projects related to airspace management and vertical lift flight technology.
-Since 2011, NASA has also provided funding for Vertical Lift Research Centers of Excellence, which are universities that conduct research on vertical flight topics and train engineers that specialize in vertical flight aircraft design. - The U.S. Air Force, through its Agility Prime program launched in April 2020, is working to assist the development of the commercial AAM industry in the United States to ensure a strong industrial base for these aircraft and reduce the national security risks of another country dominating the market.
+9 Since 2011, NASA has also provided funding for Vertical Lift Research Centers of Excellence, which are universities that conduct research on vertical flight topics and train engineers that specialize in vertical flight aircraft design.
+10 • The U.S. Air Force , through its Agility Prime program launched in April 2020, is working to assist the development of the commercial AAM industry in the United States to ensure a strong industrial base for these aircraft and reduce the national security risks of another country dominating the market.
 To accomplish these objectives, the program is partnering with multiple companies, including conducting test flights with four AAM companies as of January 2022 to validate the performance and operating costs of their aircraft, as well as to evaluate potential military missions for the aircraft, such as transporting equipment and personnel.
 Agility Prime also includes efforts to develop and inform pilot and maintenance training and establish operating standards for AAM.
+Stakeholders Identified Certificated Aircraft, Public Acceptance, and New Infrastructure as Necessary for Widespread AAM Operations To date, the AAM industry has been largely focused on designing, building, and certificating eVTOL aircraft.
+However, stakeholders we spoke with said that the new technologies these aircraft use may pose difficulties for certificating them.
+In addition, they said that before widespread operations the industry would need to gain the public's acceptance by showing that AAM operations are as safe, reliable, quiet and equitable as the industry has proposed.
+Stakeholders also said that the industry will also need to develop and finance necessary ground infrastructure such as landing facilities and electric charging equipment, and develop new concepts for airspace management to integrate high- density operations into congested airspace.

-&lt;sup>9 The AAM National Campaign began in 2019 as the UAM Grand Challenge.
+9 The AAM National Campaign began in 2019 as the UAM Grand Challenge.
 NASA renamed the program in 2020 to better reflect the industry's current approach.

-&lt;sup>10 The Vertical Lift Research Centers of Excellence program is a continuation of the U.S. Army's Center for Education and Research in Rotary Wing Aviation Technology program that began in 1982.
+10 The Vertical Lift Research Centers of Excellence program is a continuation of the U.S. Army's Center for Education and Research in Rotary Wing Aviation Technology program that began in 1982.